hfboyce/my-website/content/authors/admin/_index.md

 # link = "https://drive.google.com/file/d/1tO5ChI9rqOTphy6yl7t75eepIEz-KW_h/view?usp=sharing"

 +++
-I am a Vancouver born, outdoor, baking and data enthusiast.
 Growing up in a French immersion atmosphere, I gravitated towards numbers and mathematics due to their versatile and universal application in all languages.
 This led me to complete a Bachelor of Science degree at the University of Western Ontario from the Applied Mathematics department.
 I developed a passion for analytics through work experience which influenced my decision to persue a Master of Data Science.
-I love creating new things, be it a new machine learning model, or a new recipe.